9 min read

 Worth saying out loud:

-This is not a guarantee that all five posts will work.
+This is not a guarantee that all four posts will work.
 The X post might do nothing. r/SaaS might bury you.
 LinkedIn might generate one strange DM.
 That's normal.
 The point isn't that every channel hits.
 The point is that you ran the play, and the next launch will be better-targeted because of what you learned from this one.

 And this is not a replacement for shipping something worth launching.
 If the feature is "we added a new emoji to the dropdown", no amount of channel-native posting will save it.
 The reps work on launches that are actually worth a reader's time.